YAY! 🙂 The Gibsons & District Public Library has eliminated daily late fines as of June 1, 2021!

 While intended to incentivize the return of library material, fines unintentionally create a barrier for patrons to access critical library services that disproportionately impacts families with young children, low-income households, and patrons in our community who need us the most.

-Eliminating fines support one of our guiding principles to provide equitable access for all.
+Eliminating daily late fines support one of our guiding principles to provide equitable access for all.
 If you or someone you know stopped using the library because of overdue fines, please come see us!

 How will this impact wait times for popular items?